-Keeping that in mind as we head into the final stretch of 2012, here are nine tips that could help you reduce your 2012 tax bill:
+Keeping that in mind here are nine tips that could help you reduce your tax bill:

 4. Put self-employment flexibility to work.
 Being your own boss can give you control over your schedule and when you're paid.
 Holding off on a bonus until January can slim this year's tax bill, and invoicing customers a little later can push the resulting income onto next year's return.
 This approach will definitely lighten this year's tax burden, but could backfire if your tax rates increase next year.
-If you anticipate being in a higher marginal tax bracket in 2013, you should consider accelerating your income this year and deferring charitable contributions until next year.
+If you anticipate being in a higher marginal tax bracket next year, you should consider accelerating your income this year and deferring charitable contributions until then.